 Don't worry if you haven't done one yet there is plenty of space to hang more, in fact I noticed some new ones waiting to be hung in the office after I wrote this!

-I look forward to you seeing them and expanding the collection, when you return to more regular visits when you can sing, chatter and slurp tea......
+I look forward to you seeing them and expanding the collection, when you return to more regular visits when you can sing, chatter and slurp tea..... hopefully it won't be long.

 See you all soon The Building